 Origin of the Hamsa hand

-Despite being highly symbolic in Islam and Judaism for centuries, recent archeological digs in the Middle East provide further evidence the Hamsa pre-dates these religions and originated with the Phoenicians for use as protection by an ancient Middle Eastern goddess.
+Despite being highly symbolic in Islam and Judaism for centuries, recent archaeological digs in the Middle East provide further evidence the Hamsa pre-dates these religions and originated with the Phoenicians for use as protection by an ancient Middle Eastern goddess.
 The Hamsa hand is always considered and associated with a female entity offering protection from evil and misfortune.

 Hamsa Hand symbology